 The side scan operator reviewed all data during data collection and noted in the survey logs any significant features or surface/water column effects.
-All side scan data was then reviewed at least twice post-collection, once in the field by a side scan sonar operator and a second time by a geoscientist during post-field operations.
+All side scan data was then reviewed at least twice post-collection.
 As the geoscientist reviewed the data a coverage map was produced.
 Any gaps in coverage were noted, logged in the rerun log, and brought to the attention of the party chief and the operators on shift.

 A mosaic for each 100% of coverage was created and submitted for the requirement of the interim and final deliverables.
-The coverages were designated by an even/odd numbering system.
+The coverage's were designated by an even/odd numbering system.
 These mosaics served as another quality control tool and were not only used for coverage but could be used to correlate contacts seen on adjacent lines.
 The mosaic images were also overlain with the nautical charts, sonar contact plot and bathymetry data to give a full picture of the survey area.